madalinignisca/che-nvm/README.md

-# che-nvm
+# che-node
-Eclipse Che runtime for NodeJS using nvm.
+Che node stack image for node.
+Includes requirements to install modules that require compilation.